ben900912/EE-399-HW2/README.md

 ``Course: SP 2023 EE399``

 ## Abstract
 In this homework we are given a matrix that contains 2414 downsampled grayscale images of faces.
 Each image has 32x32 pixels.
-The objective of this is to perform different linear algebra operations to gain insight intot he dataset.
+The objective of this is to perform different linear algebra operations to gain insight into the dataset.

 ## Introduction and Overview
 This homework provides a comprehensive introcuation to the important concept in linear algebra and its application in machine learning.
 This also shows how to implement SVD.
 This provides a measure of how muh information is retained by projection.